Commercial Aircraft Floor Panels Market Size and Share

 Commercial Aircraft Floor Panels Market Analysis by Mordor Intelligence

-The commercial aircraft floor panels market is valued at USD 352.21 million in 2025 and is forecast to reach USD 451.28 million by 2030, advancing at a 6.6% CAGR.
+The commercial aircraft floor panels market is valued at USD 352.21 million in 2025 and is forecasted to reach a market size of USD 451.28 million by 2030, advancing at a 6.6% CAGR.
 Growing aircraft backlogs, stringent fire-safety rules, and the industry-wide shift toward lighter cabin interiors underpin this expansion.
-Airlines are accelerating retrofit programs to lower fuel burn, while next-generation wide-body platforms adopt composite-rich structures that rely on advanced floor panels for weight parity.
-Supply-chain consolidations such as Boeing’s purchase of Spirit AeroSystems and Airbus’s buyout of Spirit’s European assets realign sourcing power and help de-bottleneck panel deliveries.
-Meanwhile, recyclable thermoplastic honeycomb cores move from prototype to line-fit status as operators pursue circular-economy targets.
+Airlines are accelerating their retrofit programs to reduce fuel burn, while next-generation wide-body platforms adopt composite-rich structures that rely on advanced floor panels to achieve weight parity.
+Supply-chain consolidations, such as Boeing’s purchase of Spirit AeroSystems and Airbus’s acquisition of Spirit’s European assets, realign sourcing power and help de-bottleneck panel deliveries.
+Meanwhile, recyclable thermoplastic honeycomb cores transition from prototype to line-fit status as operators pursue circular economy targets.

 Key Report Takeaways

-• By core material, Nomex honeycomb led with 66.78% of commercial aircraft floor panels market share in 2024; carbon-fiber honeycomb is projected to expand at an 8.85% CAGR through 2030.
+• By core material, Nomex honeycomb led the commercial aircraft floor panels market with a 66.78% share in 2024; carbon-fiber honeycomb is projected to expand at an 8.85% CAGR through 2030.

-• By fitment, the OEM channel held 61.24% of the commercial aircraft floor panels market in 2024, while the aftermarket is forecast to grow at an 8.12% CAGR to 2030.
+• By fitment, the OEM channel held 61.24% of the commercial aircraft floor panels market in 2024, while the aftermarket is forecasted to grow at an 8.12% CAGR to 2030.

 • By aircraft type, narrowbody programs accounted for 68.44% of the commercial aircraft floor panels market size in 2024; widebody programs are set to rise at a 6.75% CAGR during 2025-2030.